 Reporters were told to keep the questions on topic and related to an emergency at a water treatment plant in Monmouth County.
 But when one reporter strayed from the after-effects of the storm in asking a question, Christie fired back.

-“Did I say on topic?
+"Did I say on topic?
 Are you stupid?
 On topic, on topic.
-Next question,” Christie said Saturday, clearly angry at the question.
+Next question," Christie said, clearly angry at the question.

 According to ABC News video of the incident, the reporter asked if the governor was "going to be addressing the state legislature" on Monday.
 Christie is in the midst of a budget battle with state legislators and has called a special session in Trenton.
 But he did not want to talk about it at the press conference over the weekend.

 Watch the video here: